 This issue arose when grocery shopping together with my mom, who is currently visiting us in Sweden.
-Her suggestion was very simple: why don’t you start making your own pesto?
-I only recently got myself a blender jug, and had never really though of experimenting with making my own pesto before, but mom told me that there is not even the need to get that big glass jug dirty when just a simple hand blender is more than enough to do the trick.
+Her suggestion was very simple: why don’t you start making your own pesto sauce?
+I only recently got myself a blender jug, and had never really though of experimenting with home-made pesto before, but mom told me that there is not even the need to get that big glass jug dirty when just a simple hand blender is more than enough to do the trick.

 Maybe I can’t find good pesto in Sweden, but fresh organic basil plants are sold year round.
 We bought one and decided to turn it into a delicious pasta sauce.
 Pine nuts are awfully expensive and I had not thought about bringing any back from Italy, so I decided to make a little substitution in my very own pesto and use cashew nuts instead – they’re not as oily as pine nuts but similarly sweet, and that’s what I had at home.
-So here’s the recipe.
+Fresh basil, cashew nuts to substitute the pine nuts, good quality olive oil and Parmigiano are the basis to home-made basil and cashew nut pesto.

 - 100 ml olive oil